yash-ahir/passman/README.md

 ```
 python main.py
 ```
+Feel free to open an issue in case of any difficulties.

 ---
 ### Goals
 - [x] Complete base UI functionality.
-- [x] Replace pycrypto with pycryptodome
+- [x] Replace pycrypto with pycryptodome.
-- [ ] Add icons with QResources
+- [ ] Add icons with QResources.
 - [ ] Replace CBC mode with CTR mode for AES.
 - [ ] Package into binary executable.